Sravani-34/demotest/Readme.md

-testfire.net website login functionality using Cypress automation

-Prerequisites
+Automating Login Functionality for TestFire.net using Cypress Prerequisites
-To setup the Cypress framework, install following
+To set up the Cypress framework, ensure the following are installed:

-Node.js (v12 or higher)
+Node.js (version 12 or higher)
-Cypress (install using npm)
+Cypress (installed via npm)
-Git (For cloning the repository)
+Git (for cloning the repository)
-Above setup must be completed before executing the test cases
+Note: These prerequisites must be completed before running any test cases.

-Steps to follow:
+Setup Steps
-Clone the repository:
+1) Clone the Repository

-git clone https://github.com/Sravani-34/demotest.git
+Clone the required repository by running the following command: git clone https://github.com/Sravani-34/demotest.git

-Install Cypress:

-Install Cypress via node package manager (npm) using below command.
+2) Install Cypress

-npm install cypress --save-dev
+Install Cypress via the Node Package Manager (npm) using the following command: npm install cypress --save-dev

+3) Open Cypress
-npx cypress open
+To launch the Cypress interactive test runner, execute: npx cypress open

-Execute below command:
+4) Run Cypress Tests

-npx cypress run
+To execute tests via the command line, use: npx cypress run

 Viewing Test Reports
-Cypress automatically generates reports for testrun, it contains both pass and fail results in green and red colour repectively.
+Cypress automatically generates test run reports, displaying results in green for passed tests and red for failed tests.

-Please refer below link to see detailed manual test cases:
+For detailed manual test cases, please refer to the following link:

 https://docs.google.com/spreadsheets/d/1-qAH5ERkGgieMPoBcIc7QU6Do2Bl_NhjntAzfAxT8os/edit?usp=sharing